 Medications for COPD

-Your doctor will decide with you which medications to use depending on how severe your COPD is, how it affects your everyday life, and any side effects you may have had.
+You and your doctor will decide together which medications you should use.
+This will depend on how severe your COPD is, how it affects your everyday life, and any side effects you may have had from previous medications.

-If you only get short of breath when you’re active, your doctor will give you a short-acting bronchodilator.
-This will help your breathing quickly and the effects last for 4 to 6 hours.
+- If you only get short of breath when you’re active, your doctor may give you a short-acting bronchodilator.
+This will help your breathing quickly and the effects last for four to six hours.

-Some people need to use inhaled steroids as part of their treatment.
-This is to reduce inflammation in the airways and reduce the risk of flare-ups or exacerbations.
+If you have more than one or two flare-ups (exacerbations) of your COPD requiring treatment, you may also be given an inhaler with a small dose of steroid in it.
+This can help reduce inflammation and swelling in your airways.
 You’ll usually be given a combination inhaler – two or three medicines in one inhaler – with one or two bronchodilators and a steroid.

 If you’re prescribed steroids for your COPD you take you should always take them as prescribed.
 Do not stop taking your steroid inhalers just because you feel well.
 Not everybody with COPD needs to use inhaled steroids.
 Your health care professional should be able to explain to you why you are on them.

-For inhaled steroids a high dose is defined as more than 1000 micrograms of beclomethasone or equivalent.
+For inhaled steroids, a high dose is defined as more than 1000 micrograms of beclomethasone (a steroid medicine) or equivalent.
 Most people, even if they are on inhaled steroids, do not require such a high dose.
 Ask your health care professional if you are unsure what dose you’re on.

 Make sure you always carry your steroid card with you.
+If you have a carer, make sure they know you have a steroid card.
 If you lose it, you can get a replacement from your pharmacy or GP.
-It is useful in emergency situations, as your body may not produce enough natural steroids to help you deal with illness or injury.
+It’s useful in emergency situations, as your body may not produce enough natural steroids to help you deal with illness or injury.
 In this situation, doctors will need to give you extra steroids when treating you.

-If you are given inhaled medicine to take regularly make sure that you use it every day as prescribed, even if you feel well.
+If you’re given inhaled medicine to take regularly, it’s important you take it as prescribed, even if you feel well.
 This can also reduce the risks of a flare-up.

-- dry powder inhalers – breathe in as hard as you can and hold your breath for up to ten seconds or as long as you comfortably can
+- dry powder inhalers (DPIs)– breathe in as hard as you can then hold your breath for ten seconds

-- pressurised metered dose inhalers – they produce a puff of medication like an aerosol – use a slow deep breath in and hold your breath for up to ten seconds or as long as you comfortably can
+- pressurised metered dose inhalers (MDIs) – they produce a puff of medication like an aerosol – use a slow deep breath in and hold your breath for up to ten seconds

-- spacers – these attach to pressurised metered dose inhalers to help you breathe in the drug more effectively
+- with a spacer – these attach to pressurised metered dose inhalers (MDIs) to help you breathe in the drug more effectively

 - nebulisers – these devices turn the medicine into a mist that you can breathe in.
-They’re used in an emergency when you need large doses of inhaled medicine, such as during a flare-up.
-Most people don’t need such a big dose and get as much benefit from normal inhalers as long as they use them correctly with a spacer device
+They’re normally only used in an emergency when you need large doses of inhaled medicine, such as during a flare-up.

 Do you know how to use your inhaler?

 Your inhaler will only help if you use it correctly.
-Ask your doctor, nurse or pharmacist to show you how to use each type of inhaler you have and make sure they review your technique at least every year.
+Ask your pharmacist, nurse or doctor to show you how to use each type of inhaler you have and make sure they review your technique at least every year.

-If you cough up a lot of sputum, you may be given a drug called a mucolytic as a tablet or syrup.
-This may make your sputum thinner and easier to cough up.
+If you cough up a lot of phlegm (mucus), you may be given a drug called a mucolytic as a tablet or syrup.
+This may make your phlegm thinner and easier to cough up.

-If you want to know more about your medication, ask your chemist, doctor or nurse.
+You and your doctor will decide together which medications you should use.
+If you’re concerned about side effects, or want to know more about your medication, ask your pharmacist, doctor or nurse.